Man accused of fatally stabbing teen at Long Island strip mall due in court

-Officials said 18-year-old Tyler Flach, of Lido Beach, will appear in court in Hempstead Thursday on murder charges.
+Officials said 18-year-old Tyler Flach, of Lido Beach, appeared in court at 2:00 p.m. in Hempstead on second-degree murder charges.
+He faces 25 years to life in prison if convicted.

+Tyler Flach is silent after appearing in court for charges in the stabbing death of 16-year-old Kahseen Morris.
+More than 50 teens were at that Long Island strip mall during the attack, but police said onlookers were recording video instead of intervening. https://t.co/JGBsqcC729 pic.twitter.com/128Nk2JDCq— Eyewitness News (@ABC7NY) September 19, 2019

-He's accused in the death of 16-year-old Kahseen Morris, whose stabbing was recorded and watched by dozens of onlookers at an Oceanside strip mall earlier this week.
+He's accused in the death of 16-year-old Kahseen Morris, whose stabbing was recorded and watched by dozens of onlookers at an Oceanside strip mall on Monday afternoon.

 Video of the attack that's been circulating on social media is being used as part of the investigation.
 Police said many kids decided to take video, rather than help.